A Vasectomy provides permanant, guaranteed contraception.

-- You will need to arrange to have someone to drive you home after your Vasectomy.
+You will need someone to drive you home after your Vasectomy.

-Analgesia - you will be given a prescription for strong pain relief.
-Stop at the chemist on the way home to have the prescription filled.
-Take this before the local anaesthetic wears off.
-Panadol and NSAID anti-inflammatories should also be used as needed.
+Analgesia - we will give you a prescription for strong pain relief.
+Visit the chemist on the way home to have the prescription filled.
+Take the pain relief before the local anaesthetic wears off.
+Panadol and anti-inflammatories can also be used as needed.

-YOU NEED TO CONTINUE TO USE CONTRACEPTION UNTIL YOU ARE GIVEN THE "ALL CLEAR" POST-OPERATIVELY
+YOU NEED TO USE CONTRACEPTION UNTIL WE GIVE YOU THE "ALL CLEAR"

 Can a Vasectomy be reversed?